 PAS aims to be to be as inclusive as possible in providing planning advice.
 In particular, we seek to assist those who may experience, or be at risk of, hardship or have difficulty engaging with the planning system, including seldom-heard groups such as ethnic minority groups.

 - Individuals employed as architects, surveyors, planning consultants, specialist planning lawyers, or other consultants, and seeking advice on behalf of a client

 - Anyone who is currently using the services of professional consultants on the details of the enquiry, such as architects, surveyors, planning consultants, specialist planning lawyers, or other consultants

 - Anyone who is seeking advice about building more than their own residential property

 - Statutory bodies

-- Political parties (though elected members can refer their constituents to the service)
+- Political parties (however, we encourage individual elected members, MSPs and MPs to refer their constituents to our service)

-For more information on eligibility for our advice service please contact Deanne on 0300 323 7602; firstname.lastname@example.org
+For more information on eligibility for our advice service please contact Deanne on 0300 323 7602 or email email@example.com

 “Town Planning is not mere place-planning, nor even work planning.
 If it is to be successful it must be folk planning” – Patrick Geddes